 Copy number one went to the Secretary General of NATO.

-Copy three was placed in the vault in shock in the war room.
+Copy three was placed in the vault in shock, in the war room.

-would pull out in the wee hours of the morning and read it and read it and go over it again and again.
+That was a copy that I and a number of others who worked in there full time would pull out in the wee hours of the morning and read it and read it and go over it again and again.

-I asked you earlier what you would have testified to had you gone to
+I asked you earlier what you would have testified to had you gone back to Washington when the opportunity was there.

-he would have given to Congress that he has not yet spoken about over the air.
+Now, here's somebody in Richmond, Virginia says, Art, please ask what more testimony he would have given to Congress that he has not yet spoken about over the air.

 You did, after all, allude to things that you haven't talked about on the air or anywhere else yet.

-So I'm going to tell you bluntly, and I may get my ass in a jam over this,
+Well, I'm going to tell you bluntly, and I may get my ass in a jam over this, but I am in possession of some classified material and some classified documents that have never been downgraded or declassified.

-And I would have taken many of those things with me and I would have presented them to this congressional group and I would have shown them these things.
+And I would have taken many of those things with me, and I would have presented them to this congressional group, and I would have shown them these things.

 And I probably would be in jail by now.

-But I do have material and it's not in my house here and I make that point very clear.
+But I do have material, and it's not in my house here, and I make that point very clear.

 Good idea.

-But I do have access, and I'm not the only one, Art.
+I don't keep it under my bed, but I do have access, and I'm not the only one, Art.

 I'm one of a number of these old boys who have a number of things that are very sensitive.

-Okay, you know I've got to ask, what does it say?
+Okay, you know, I've got to ask.

 I'm sorry?

-You know I've got to ask, what does it say?
+You know, I've got to ask.

 It says that we have not merely communicated with these guys, but we have some form of an ongoing relationship.